SonDA-22011995/udemy_css_course/README.md

 ##### NEW IN GRID

+###### auto

+- The `auto` keyword in CSS instructs the browser to automatically calculate a value for a property based on various factors, including content, parent elements, or other constraints.
+It is a versatile keyword used in several CSS properties
+- Syntax `width: auto;`

 ###### Fractional unit

 - The fr unit represents a fraction of the available space in the grid container.
 The next grid definition would create three equal width tracks that grow and shrink according to the available space